santiment/utxo-blocks-exporter/README.md

 This code allows you to fetch all transactions from UTXO based blockchains to kafka.

-## Setup

-Because all data is fetched from public end-point, so no need to use k8s proxy or vpn to run the service locally.

-You need to have access to a full node to run this.
-The easiest way to get access to one is to use the Litecoind server we have on staging.
-The easiest way to access is via [VPN](https://community.santiment.net/t/openvpn-instructions/272).

 ## Run

+You need to have access to a full node.
+By default `NODE_URL` in docker-compose points to the staging instance.

 ```bash
 $ ./bin/run.sh